 You’re going to love this easy cauliflower rice recipe.
-It’s a great way to get more vegetables into your diet and it adds volume to dishes like stir fry and curry.
+It’s a great way to get more vegetables in your diet and it adds volume to dishes like stir fry and curry with basically no carbs.

 Cauliflower rice is one of the most versatile ingredients you can add to your low-carb diet, since it replaces regular rice in so many dishes.
 If you’ve been lamenting the absence of rice in your curry, you are going to love this rice.